newtontechnologies/beey-V2-data-exchange-model/README.md

 # !!!!!
 Do not use as submodule this outside of Beey-server
-# this exist mostly for refactoring chains a removing V1 stuff
+# This exist mostly for refactoring the dataexchangemodel OUT of Backend without breaking V1 stuff